n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 The `cjct` feature replaces sequences of consonants with conjunct ligatures.
 The font's GSUB rules may be written so that the `cjct` substitutions apply to half-form consonants, therefore this feature must be applied after the `half` feature.

 ### (4) Final reordering ###

+The final reordering stage repositions marks, dependent-vowel (matra) signs, and "Reph" glyphs to the appropriate location with respect to the base consonant.
+Because multiple subsitutions may have occured during the application of the basic-shaping features in the preceding stage, these repositioning moves could not be performed during the initial-reordering stage.

 ### (5) Applying all remaining substitution features from GSUB ###